How to protect yourself from debt in marriage in 2026

 Protection of debtors’ partners

 It can happen to almost anyone if, for example, their business fails or they fall into debt due to other adverse circumstances.
-In the Czech Republic, the number of debtors and foreclosures continues to rise and, according to statistics, the number of prenuptial agreements is also increasing.
-If a person who owes a large amount of money or is directly affected by a foreclosure wants to get married in a given situation, the joyful moments of the other spouse do not have to be clouded by the vision of getting into a similar situation.
+If a person who owes a large amount of money or is directly affected by a foreclosure wants to get married in that situation, the other spouse’s happy moments need not be clouded by the prospect of being in a similar situation themselves.
 The solution is a prenuptial agreement that protects the debtor’s partner’s assets.

 In a situation where a prenuptial agreement is concluded primarily with regard to existing or potentially foreseeable debts, it may also be advisable to enter it in the List of Deeds on the matrimonial property regime.
 A notary public may register the agreement.
 The advantage is greater protection of the matrimonial property.
 In the event of an execution directed against one of the spouses, the executor must verify the existence of such a contract and be guided by its contents.
 Similarly, the validity of such a contract can always be invoked against third parties, even if they have not been made aware of its contents.
 The property of the other spouse is thus secured.